jobovy/galpy/doc/source/orbit.rst

 Standard initialization
 ***********************

-Orbits can be initialized in various coordinate frames.
+`Orbits <reference/orbitinit.html>`__ can be initialized in various coordinate frames.
 The simplest initialization gives the initial conditions directly in the Galactocentric cylindrical coordinate frame (or in the rectangular coordinate frame in one dimension). ``Orbit()`` automatically figures out the dimensionality of the space from the initial conditions in this case.
 In three dimensions initial conditions are given either as ``vxvv=[R,vR,vT,z,vz,phi]`` or one can choose not to specify the azimuth of the orbit and initialize with ``vxvv=[R,vR,vT,z,vz]``.
 Since potentials in galpy are easily initialized to have a circular velocity of one at a radius equal to one, initial coordinates are best given as a fraction of the radius at